sethgreen23/Codewars.com_mySolutions/Java 1.8/README.md

 # IntToRomanNumeral
 Write a method which takes a int as parameter and returns a String which represents the result as roman numeral.

+# AgePrediction
+My grandfather always predicted how old people would get, and right before he passed away he revealed his secret!
+In honor of my grandfather's memory we will write a function using his formula!
+- Take a list of ages when each of your great-grandparent died.
+- Multiply each number by itself.
+- Add them all together.
+- Take the square root of the result.
+- Divide by two.